uhppoted/uhppoted-httpd/README.md

-Although `uhppoted-httpd` does provide a functional and usable user interface for managing a small'ish access control system, the out-of-the-box look and feel is (deliberately) workaday, low key and plain with the intention of being a base for your own customisation (with your own logos, themes, functionality, etc) rather than as a finshed, shippable product.
+Although `uhppoted-httpd` does provide a functional and usable user interface for managing a small'ish access control system, the out-of-the-box look and feel is (deliberately) workaday, low key and plain with the intention of being a base for your own customisation (with your own logos, themes, functionality, etc) rather than a finished, shippable product.

 Also, please be aware that at this stage in its career, it is primarily a testbed for validating the design and implementation of the other `uhppoted` components when integrated into a working system.
 It is also intended to